guevarajoge/dev4-jorge-guevara/README.md

 I fetched all the arrays and put them together in one array.
 My idea was using this "mamaList" as an initial content(allcards).

-From there, using Spread sintax, I was planing to destructure this mamaList based on clicks.
+From there, using Spread sintax, I was planing on destructuring this mamaList array based on clicks == selected filters

 I got stuck around 16hrs of sunday 25/5, got in panic and start making buttons to append the results...